FAIRmat-NFDI/nomad-parser-python-workflow-definition/docs/installation.md

 uv pip install -e '.[dev]'
 ```
 ## Development within NOMAD Distribution
-For full integration testing with the NOMAD infrastructure (GUI, North, etc.), we recommend using the dedicated [nomad-distro-dev](https://github.com/FAIRmat-NFDI/nomad-distro-dev) repository.
+For full integration testing with the NOMAD infrastructure (GUI, North, etc.), we recommend using the dedicated [nomad-distro-dev](https://github.com/FAIRmat-NFDI/nomad-distro-dev){:target="_blank" rel="noopener"} repository.
 Please refer to that repository for detailed setup instructions.

 ## Run Tests and Linting
 You can run the tests locally: